cedar-ave/verint-get-content-data/README.md

 - [Get items by content type](#get-items-by-content-type) - JSON files of items by content type
 - [Get each thread's tags](#get-each-threads-tags) - CSV file of each thread's tag(s)
 - [Get list of group's files](#get-list-of-groups-files) - CSV file of all files in a group
+- [Get list of group's ideas](#get-list-of-groups-ideas) - CSV file of all ideas filtered by group
 - [Upload files](#upload-files) - Uploads files to a gallery

 ## Get items by content type